antrikshdhand/info1113/3rd Year/COMP2017/README.md

 Ah, COMP2017 – the most infamous, the most notoriously difficult computer science unit at USYD.

 I'm pleased to say that I really, really enjoyed this unit.
+The unit is purely assessed through programming whilst teaching you some really interesting concepts such as memory management, processes, pipes, threads, and deadlocks.

-I think a reason for that is the fact that they have really simplified this unit compared to previous years.
+Note that they have really simplified this unit compared to previous years.
 This semester there was no final exam; only 4 internal assessments:

 - A1: Basic C programming assignment (10%)
 - A2: Creating a RISC-V 32I emulator (5% + 30% viva)